A Linear Time Algorithm for the $3$-neighbour Traveling Salesman Problem on Halin graphs and extensions: Introduction

 A closely related problem, the Quadratic TSP (QTSP), is defined as follows:

 where $\tau\otimes \tau = \tau\times \tau \setminus \{(e,e) : e\in \tau \}$.
 Note:

-Thus when $k\geq n/2$ (for $n$ even) or $k\geq (n+1)/2$ (for $n$ odd), the $k$-neighbour TSP reduces to the Quadratic TSP.
-We note TSP($1$) is simply the original TSP.
-Elsewhere in the literature (e.g. \cite{Fisch2011}, \cite{Fisch2011-2}), the term QTSP is sometimes used for what we refer to as TSP($2$).
+Thus when $k\geq n/2$ (for $n$ even) or $k\geq (n+1)/2$ (for $n$ odd), the $k$-neighbour TSP reduces to the Quadratic TSP~\cite{Woods2016}.
+Define TSP($1$) to be the original TSP.
+Elsewhere in the literature (e.g. \cite{Fisch2011}, \cite{Fisch2011-2}), the term Quadratic TSP is sometimes used for what we refer to as TSP($2$).
 That is, quadratic terms are allowed, but only for pairs of edges that share a node.

 The bottleneck version of TSP($k$) was introduced by Arkin et al.~in~\cite{Arkin:1999}, denoted as the $k$-neighbour maximum scatter TSP.
-J\"{a}ger and Molitor~\cite{Jager:2008} encountered TSP(2) while studying the Permuted Variable Length Markov model.
+J\"{a}ger and Molitor~\cite{Jager:2008} encountered TSP(2) while studying the Permuted Variable Length Markov Model.
 Several heuristics are proposed and compared in~\cite{Fischer2014,Jager:2008} as well as a branch and bound algorithm for TSP(2) in~\cite{Fischer2014}.
-A column generation approach to solve TSP($2$) is given in~\cite{Rostami2013} and polyhedral results were reported by Fischer and Helmberg~\cite{Fisch2011} and Fischer~\cite{Fisch2011-2}.
+A column generation approach to solve TSP($2$) is given in~\cite{Rostami2013}, lower bounding procedures discussed in~\cite{rostami2016lower}, and polyhedral results were reported by Fischer and Helmberg~\cite{Fisch2011}, Fischer~\cite{Fisch2011-2}, and Fischer and Fischer~\cite{Fischer2015}.
 The $k$-neighbour TSP is also related to the $k$-peripatetic salesman problem~\cite{Della95,Krarup75} and the watchman problem~\cite{Chin86}.
+Algorithms for maximization and minimization versions of TSP(2) were studied by Stan\v{e}k~\cite{rs} and Oswin et~al.~\cite{Oswin17}.
 To the best of our knowledge, no other works in the literature address TSP($k$).

 Referring to the UAV example discussed earlier, it is clear that the flight subpaths depend on both the angle and distances between successive nodes.
-By precalculating these and assigning costs to $q(e,f)$ for some $e,f\in E(G)$, we see that QTSP is a natural model for this problem.
+By precalculating these and assigning costs to $q(e,f)$, for $e,f\in E$, we see that QTSP is a natural model for this problem.
 In fact, the flight paths may be affected by edges further downstream.
-Thus we can get successively better models by considering TSP($1$), TSP($2$),..., TSP($k$) in turn.
-In practice we expect diminishing returns to take hold quickly.
+Thus we can get successively better models by considering TSP($1$), TSP($2$),$\ldots$, TSP($k$) in turn.
+In practice we expect diminishing returns to take hold quickly and hence TSP(k) with small values of $k$ are of particular interest.